eavestn/Identify/README.md

 ## Okay.
 I Believe You.
 Tell Me The Deets

 Much of the code for this solution is derived from Microsoft's [Local File System](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364407(v=vs.85).aspx) documentation, specifically [Directory Management](https://msdn.microsoft.com/en-us/library/windows/desktop/bb540529(v=vs.85).aspx) and [File Management](https://msdn.microsoft.com/en-us/library/windows/desktop/bb540531(v=vs.85).aspx).
-Specifically, the solution takes advantage of the handles received as a result of the cheap `FILE_CREATE` function exposed by Microsoft.
+The solution takes advantage of the handles received as a result of the cheap `FILE_CREATE` function exposed by Microsoft.
 The process for retrieving a handle for a file on the file system is relatively straigtforward; however, for a directory it requires a bit more digging (nothing too advanced).

 ## The Code Is Simple.
 Why a .dll?